govau/frontdoor/ui/src/content/seller/products-and-services/cloud.md

 New sellers can apply to sell on the new Cloud Marketplace 2.0.
 The next expected panel opening date will be in mid-2020.

 Once the panel opening is announced, the requirements and application process will be listed on Austender.
-You can [[TODO]request to receive notifications from AusTender](#) when the Request for Tender (RFT) is released.
+You can <a href="https://www.tenders.gov.au/RegisteredUser/Register" target="_blank" rel="external noreferrer">request to receive notifications from AusTender</a> when the Request for Tender (RFT) is released.

 You can also keep an eye out for announcements on the <a href="https://www.dta.gov.au/news-blogs/all" target="_blank" rel="external noreferrer">DTA blog</a> and the <a href="https://twitter.com/dta" target="_blank" rel="external noreferrer">DTA Twitter feed</a> feed.